epignatelli/reinforcement-learning-an-introduction/README.md

 This repository contains a python implementation of the concepts described in the book _Reinforcement Learning: An Introduction_, by Sutton and Barto.

-Please, feel free to raise issues to ask questions of flag flaws and mistakes in the implementation.
+Please, feel free to raise issues to ask questions or flag flaws and mistakes in the implementation.